The combined video is at http://www.youtube.com/watch?v=fCSmdJzdrhA and https://vimeo.com/810380180.

 Although this has sometimes vexed people, if you give it some thought, logically, it makes perfect sense.
 We are to believe that Jesus paid for all sins.
 If Jesus paid for all sins, then you can't hold sins against against someone if Jesus paid for them.
 Sins are not being held to anyone's account by God right now; only whether they believe or choose not to believe that Jesus paid for all sins is held to their account, their acceptance or rejection of the Word of God.
 The person who believes Jesus paid for sins receives the Holy Spirit, and by that indwelling and empowering Spirit does not desire to sin anymore.
 But if Jesus has paid for the person's sins whom you refuse to forgive, then you don't really believe that their sins are forgiven, or at least don't want them to be forgiven, obviously, since you won't forgive them yourself.
 Therefore, you don't really believe that Jesus paid for all sins.
 You don't believe the gospel of Jesus Christ, which proclaims pardon for sins.
 So, you stand condemned as an unbeliever.
 You will be condemned for your own sins and self-righteousness at the judgment, since you did not, in actual effect, accept Jesus' universal payment for sins, since you would not forgive the sins of others.

 Jesus said, "Father, forgive them," while he hung naked on the cross, after having been betrayed, humiliated, mocked, spit upon, scourged, and brutalized to the point of having been turned into an unrecognizable hunk of flesh (Isa 52:14), which was also after his own disciples abandoned him.

-Now, it is easy to say that you "forgive" someone, just like it is easy to say "I am a Christian," at least in modern, western society where it is actually in vogue to say so with no cost or risk associated with such a proclamation.
+Now, it is easy to say that you "forgive" someone, just as it is easy to say "I am a Christian," at least in modern, western society where it is actually in vogue to say so with no cost or risk associated with such a proclamation.
 But if you truly consider them forgiven, you will act accordingly.
 Else not.
 If you hold someone else's sins against them, then you haven't really forgiven them.